Retainer Care

 Essix Retainers

 Essix retainers help guide and position your teeth to create a more aligned smile.
-While orthodontic treatment can help reposition the teeth, once they are set in place, they can still shift.
+While orthodontic treatment can help reposition the teeth, they can still shift once they are set in place.
 An Essix retainer can help your teeth stay in their intended position after you have completed your orthodontic treatment.
 These clear, custom aligners fit comfortably over your teeth, allowing you to complete your final stage of orthodontic treatment comfortably and without irritation.

 Bonded Retainers

-With good oral hygiene and routine dental care, a bonded retainer can last for several years.
-The condition of your retainer should be monitored regularly to look for damage or changes that could impact your lasting smile.
+A bonded retainer can last several years with good oral hygiene and routine dental care.
+We should monitor the condition of your retainer regularly to look for damage or changes that could impact your lasting smile.

 Retainer FAQs